 International Association of Certified Home Inspectors (InterNACHI)

-- InterNACHI provides free training, online testing, and certification; as well as business development and marketing support, and discounts on Inspector needs, such as software, and insurance.
+• InterNACHI provides free training, online testing, certification, business development, marketing support, and discounts on Inspector needs, such as software and insurance.

 American Home Inspectors Training (AHIT)

-- There are three different online learning packages to choose from, ranging from $595 to $795.
+• Three different online learning packages range from $595 to $795.

 Inspection Certification Associates (ICA)